dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/autocomplete/info.md

 1. The third word will match inside an option (can be changed with `search_in_word_index`)
 1. Case insensitive

+### Numbers

+Numbers are often different than a word filter.
+You can use `search_numbers={true}` to enable a number specialized filtering.
+See example in the demos.

+Now the user could search for e.g. bank account numbers by just entering `201`, even if you format it like `2000 12 34567` (e.g. use format(20001234567, { ban: true }) from /components/number-format/NumberUtils)

 ### Screen reader support

 To enhance screen-reader usage, this component uses `aria-live` to announce the amount of options found (`aria_live_options`).